zkSNACKs/WasabiDesign/ProblemsMotivations.md

 - Which software should I use?

 - Why bitcoin?
-- How it is different from traditional banking system?
+- How is it different from the traditional banking system?
 - Should I buy bitcoin or altcoins?

-- I cannot use the softwares, don't know what to do there.
+- I cannot use the software, I don't know what to do there.
+- I don't understand specific terminology.
-- I don't understand, I don't speak english.
+- I don't speak english.
-- How much fiat do I have currenly in my wallet?
+- How much fiat do I have currently in my wallet?
 - I am not sure that I am doing things in a proper way.
 My workflow is good or not?

 - What happens if I lost my device or stolen?